The Great Wave (The Lord of the Rings: The Rings of Power): Music

-A soundtrack album featuring composer Bear McCreary's score for the episode was released on Amazon Music on September 15, 2022.
+A soundtrack album featuring McCreary's score for the episode was released digitally on the streaming service Amazon Music on September 16, 2022.
 McCreary said the album contained "virtually every second of score" from the episode.
 It was added to other music streaming services after the full first season was released.
-All music composed by Bear McCreary:
+A CD featuring the episode's music is included in a limited edition box set collection for the season from Mondo, Amazon Music, and McCreary's label Sparks & Shadows.
+The box set was released on April 26, 2024, and includes a journal written by McCreary which details the creation of the episode's score.